code-369-lab/data-preprocessing/README.md

-# Titanic Dataset - Data Preprocessing
+# Titanic Dataset - Data Cleaning and Data Preprocessing

 This repository contains:
 - `preprocessing.py` : Python script to clean and preprocess the Titanic dataset